Kyhv Peak: History

 Kyhv Peak, previously known as Squaw Peak, has a history among the white settlers and local indigenous people of the Utah Valley area.
 While the names of most prominent geological locations in Utah come from the indigenous language of the area, there is no specific indigenous language behind the name “Squaw Peak."
 The use of the word "squaw" originated with a word used by Northeastern native tribes that was then adopted by settlers moving west.
 It became synonymous with women involved in prostitution.
 Other native activists have associated the use of the word with increasing trends of violence against native women.
 This association caused most of the push toward the name change.

 The Northern Ute tribe considered Utah Valley and the area around Utah Lake to be their most permanent home and the tribe continues today to list Utah Valley as its primary homeland.
-Though the tribe had mostly friendly relations with Spanish and American explorers throughout history, Latter Day Saint settlement in Utah Valley caused tensions.
-While Latter Day Saint settlers were counseled to have friendly relations with Utes and other local tribes and even to seek conversion, the reality of settlement caused more similarities between Latter Day Saint and Ute relations to other white and settler relations of the time rather than differences.
+Though the tribe had mostly friendly relations with Spanish and American explorers throughout history, Latter-day Saint settlement in Utah Valley caused tensions.
+While Latter-day Saint settlers were counseled to have friendly relations with Utes and other local tribes and even to seek conversion, the reality of settlement caused more similarities between Latter-day Saint and Ute relations to other white and settler relations of the time rather than differences.
 Settlers built a fort in what is now Provo directly on top of Ute hunting trails.
 Utes retaliated by raiding the fort and stealing cattle and horses.
 There was a skirmish in the Provo area in 1850 between white settlers and indigenous people that led to the legend of the original naming of the peak.
 The story involves Ute chief Old Elk and an incident referred to as the "Battle of Provo River."
 As Ute warriors retreated with their wives and children into Rock Canyon for safety, legend has it that Old Elk's wife fell from the peak and died, and locals began calling the peak "Squaw Peak."
 This legend has not been verified as historically accurate, but the name was given and used by the locals from that point on.

-Further skirmishes between Latter Day Saint settlers and Ute tribe members eventually led to the Walker War in 1853.
+Further skirmishes between Latter-day Saint settlers and Ute tribe members eventually led to Wakara's War in 1853.